 More and more traders in the UK are opting for mobile investment apps.
 Not only does this allow you to buy and sell assets at the click of a button – but you can access your brokerage account no matter where you are.
 Crucially, this means that you will never miss an investment opportunity again.

 With that said, you need to spend some time reviewing the broker in question to ensure its investment app is right for you.
 As we have covered throughout our guide, you need to explore key metrics like fees, compatibility, tradable assets, and regulation.
-A lot of newbie investors opt for eToro – as its trading app allows you to buy shares on a commission-free basis.
+Our top rated trading platform is eToro.
+A lot of newbie investors opt for them – as its trading app allows you to buy shares on a commission-free basis.

 What are investment apps?